KQian-lab/Team6ProjectLive/FINAL_REPORT.md

 - Space game: Here is the main part of the game.
 Below are the details.

 #### 4. Detail of Space game (Game design)
+- Shooting at enemies:
+- Dodging enemy attacks:
+- Collecting items:
+- Generating of the next set of enemies:

 ### What we were in the middle of implementing
 ### What we had planned for the future